Aleix88/Hypervideos/README.md

 | fullScreenStateChanged | `true` if the video/image is now in fullscreen mode, `false` if is not in full screen | This function is called when video enters or exit the full screen mode. |
 | showElementsContainer | void | DO NOT OVERWRITE THIS METHOD.
 You can call this method whenever you need to show the elements container. |
 | hideElementsContainer | void | DO NOT OVERWRITE THIS METHOD.
 You can call this method whenever you need to hide the elements container. |

+## Code style guide
+In order to keep the code clean, the following guidelines must be followed:

+1 - Each code statement must end in a semicolon.
+2 - Private functions names must start with two lower bars.
+Ex: __myPrivateFunction().

 ## Examples
 Check out this example: https://aleix88.github.io/Hypervideos-example/